arkeldi/TCP-IP-Enhanced-IPC-System/README.md

   - [ ] add r option
   - [ ] implement server's primary channel
   - [ ] implement server's accept loop

-See the PA4 module on Canvas for further details and assistance.